sustrik/libdill/man/chrecv.md

 The size of the buffer must match the size of elements stored in the channel, as supplied to `channel` function.

-If there's no message in the channel the function waits until one becomes available or until deadline expires.
+If there's no sender available the function waits until one arrives or until deadline expires.

 # RETURN VALUE